HamidRezaSepehr/Cool-Tool/README.md

 <br/>[DonorsChoose] (https://www.donorschoose.org)  Support a classroom.
 Build a future.
 <br/>[kiva] (https://www.kiva.org)  Loans that change lives.
 <br/>[Giveforward] (http://www.giveforward.com)  Many ways to help One place to start.
+<br/>[Buy Me A Coffee] (https://www.buymeacoffee.com) Buy Me A Coffee is a beautiful way for creators to accept one-time and monthly support from their fans.

 ## Self Improvement
 [spreeder]  (http://spreeder.com) Improve reading speed and comprehension.